 Video: Digital Transformation: From Dinosaur to Unicorn

-If anyone’s more into watching content than reading it, here’s the recording of our recent webinar about digital transformation.
-My boss, Björn Beth, Director of the Searchmetrics Digital Strategies Group, and I talk about the pitfalls of digital transformation and what companies need to be aware of to make this transition successfully:
+For all fans of video, here’s a recording of our first session on digital transformation.
+Björn Darko, former Director of Searchmetrics Digital Strategies Group, now VP Product at Searchmetrics, and I talked about the pitfalls of digital transformation and what companies need to know to implement successful digital transition:

-The next webinar in the series is entitled “Pick your battles – stand out as a unicorn alongside the eCommerce giants” and will take place on January 15, 2019.
-Sign up here:
+The second session in this series recorded on January 17, 2019 is called “Pick your battles – stand out as a unicorn alongside the eCommerce giants”.
+Click here to watch the video:

 Whatever your industry, there are plenty of mistakes that anyone can make and that apply pretty much across the board.
 Here, I’ll present seven of the most common things to avoid when planning and implementing your digital transformation: